-When the $\overline{SS}$ pin goes high, the SDO pin is no longer driven, even if in the middle of a transmitted byte, and becomes a floating output.
+When the SS pin goes high, the SDO pin is no longer driven, even if in the middle of a transmitted byte, and becomes a floating output.
 External pull-up/pull-down resistors may be desirable depending on the application.

 When the SPI module resets, the bit counter is forced to '0'.
-This can be done by either forcing the SSPEN bit.
+This can be done by either forcing the SS pin to a high level or clearing the SSPEN bit.

-- 1. When the SPI is in Client mode with $\overline{SS}$ pin control enabled (SSPM = 0100), the SPI module will reset if the $\overline{SS}$ pin is set to $V{DD}$ . - 2.
-When the SPI is used in Client mode with CKE set, the user must enable SS pin control (see Figure 25-8).
-If CKE is clear, SS pin control is optional (see Figure 25-7). - 3.
+- 1. When the SPI is in Client mode with $\overline{SS}$ pin control enabled (SSPM = 0100), the SPI module will reset if the $\overline{SS}$ pin is set to VDD. - 2.
+When the SPI is used in Client mode with CKE set, the user must enable $\overline{SS}$ pin control (see Figure 25-8).
+If CKE is clear, $\overline{SS}$ pin control is optional (see Figure 25-7). - 3.
 While operated in SPI Client mode, the SMP bit must remain clear.